Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 Concluding what to expect visiting Japan in spring

-I hope you’ve learnt some new cherry blossom terminology, the best places to visit in Japan in spring, discovered some alternatives to popular sights, and where to view other spring flowers.
+I hope you’ve learnt some new cherry blossom terminology to use during Japan spring season, the best places to visit in Japan in the spring, discovered some alternatives to popular spots, and where to view other spring flowers.
 I hope I’ve also given you an idea for how to dress for spring in Japan, too!

 Are you looking for ideas for planning a Japan itinerary for the first time?
 My Japan travel blog has free itineraries to follow, travel tips, where to buy the Japan Rail Pass, how to learn Japanese for travel, the do’s and don’ts of Japanese etiquette and much more.
 Take a look once you’re done here for everything you need to know before you go!